cyberbotics/webots/docs/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 The robot should move, blink LEDs and avoid obstacles.
 That's because it has a default controller with that behavior.
+You may have noticed a small black window appearing in the upper-left corner of the 3D view.
+It shows the image taken by the [Camera](../reference/camera.md) of the e-puck robot.
+This image will remain black until the camera is explicitly enabled by the controller of the robot.
+This small image window can be moved around by dragging it.
+It can also be resized by dragging the bottom-right corner.
+Finally, it can be closed by clicking the "x" in the top-right corner.
+You can make it visible again from the **Overlays** menu, by selecting it in the **Camera Devices** submenu.
+Because we won't need it, you can actually close it.

 Now, while the simulation is running, let's play with the physics:

 > **Hands on #6**: Apply a force to the robot by pressing *Alt + left-click + drag*.